babeheim/moralizing-gods-reanalysis/README.md

 - [Analysis](https://github.com/babeheim/moralizing-gods-reanalysis/blob/1abc2406495a5cd681c68a3d15db9fa67b01e00a/13_explore_models/explore_models.r#L419-L449)
 - [Figure](https://github.com/babeheim/moralizing-gods-reanalysis/blob/1abc2406495a5cd681c68a3d15db9fa67b01e00a/13_explore_models/explore_models.r#L453-L478)

-### Table S3 | Regression estimates for the presence/absence of moralizing gods under three “missingness regimes”
+### Table S4 | Regression estimates for the presence/absence of moralizing gods under three “missingness regimes”

 Regression estimates for the presence/absence of moralizing gods under three “missingness regimes” for the 490 missing values: means, standard errors, and posterior probability each effect is null or negative (the Type-S sign error)60.
-The “Original model” treats all missing values (\`NA’) as 0, corresponding to the estimates in Whitehouse et al. (‘social complexity’ has been re-centered at 0.5 to improve interpretability).
+The “Original model” treats all missing values ("NA") as 0, corresponding to the estimates in Whitehouse et al. (‘social complexity’ has been re-centered at 0.5 to improve interpretability).
 Two alternatives using the same regression model, but different imputation methods for missing values: (1) 96% of NA’s assigned randomly to \`1’ (the frequency of occurrence in the observed data), and (2) 50% of NA’s randomly assigned to \`1’, 50% to \`0’.
 Social complexity is centered on 0.5 to aid intercept interpretability.

 Code: